 A great deal of the anxiety felt by students questioning an instructor’s legitimacy may be connected to the intensity in which many sociology teachers have aligned their own values with the contemporary views in the discipline.

-One of the best ways to deal with this anxiety is a skill best served for those who have also successfully achieved the first skill in this list, “Teach Theory within the Context of Philosophy and History.”
-If you can direct opposing viewpoints to a historical discussion, then dealing with challenging questions can be as simple as, “Interesting question, Talcott Parsons used to think something similar, but people like C. Wright Mills have more recently suggested this viewpoint, here are some suggested readings for understanding the differences.”
+One of the best ways to deal with this anxiety is a skill best served for those who have also successfully achieved the first skill shared here, which is to teach theory within the context of philosophy and history.
+If you can direct opposing viewpoints to a historical discussion, then dealing with challenging questions can be as simple as, “Interesting question, Talcott Parsons used to think something similar, but people like C. Wright Mills have more recently suggested this viewpoint and here are some suggested readings for understanding the differences.”

 In some ways this suggestion is simply saying, “answer the student’s question,” but it requires thinking about sociology in a way that is not quite absolute in its values.
 If sociologists from history questioned our understanding of society, if we still do not have “laws of society,” then it is acceptable for students to question the legitimacy of our understandings, we just have to be prepared to direct student attention to the core philosophical debates of our discipline.

-If we truly believe in the science of sociology then we should trust that the logic of sociological content will demonstrate our current answers.
+All that said, if we truly believe in the science of sociology, then we should trust that the logic of sociological content will demonstrate our current answers.
 If we do not have content available, then that is a disciplinary problem that we need to solve.